5 Things You Didn't Know About Pat Sajak

 In early 1989, Sajak was looking for a new challenge, so he decided to try a jump to late night.
 CBS started airing Sajak's nightly 90-minute talk show with an interesting philosophy: instead of trying to revolutionize late-night programming, Sajak and his producers thought the medium was already great and tried to build a broad appeal by maintaining the status quo.
 Check out this odd lineup of guests from the first episode of The Pat Sajak Show: Chevy Chase, Joan Van Ark, baseball commissioner Peter Ueberroth, and music from the Judds.

 Maybe it was only natural that Sajak would have Ueberroth on his first late-night show; the man is a baseball nut.
 (You may have spotted him sitting behind home plate during an Angels-Yankees ALCS game in Anaheim.)
 In fact, he loves baseball so much that in 2004 he pounced on the opportunity to become an investor in the upstart Golden Baseball League.
-The independent league, which now has 10 teams spread across the U.S., Canada, and Mexico, has actually had some luck at getting players Major League Baseball jobs, including Seattle Mariners reliever Chris Jakubauskas.
+The independent league actually had some luck at getting players Major League Baseball jobs, including Seattle Mariners reliever Chris Jakubauskas.
+In 2011, the GBL combined with United League Baseball and the Northern League to form the first nationwide indie pro baseball league.